bmcastrow/AmyloidbetaA4-pIC50-prediction/README.md

 ## 📁 Repository Overview

-📜 Data: ChEMBL database exploration containing bioactivity data, chemical descriptors calculated using RDKit (including Lipinski descriptors), PaDEL-Descriptor to generate molecular fingerprints, preprocessing steps and EDA.
+📜 Data: Exploration of the ChEMBL database, including the calculation of chemical descriptors using RDKit (such as Lipinski descriptors), the generation of molecular fingerprints with PaDEL-Descriptor, as well as preprocessing steps and exploratory data analysis (EDA)

 🔬 ML Pipeline: Machine learning approach using molecular fingerprints, with models tuned using Optuna for hyperparameter optimization.